 Issue 2 - 1860

 The first circulating issue of the Siamese coins.
-This marks the start of the move away from using photduang currency.
-Though in this era, the photduang are still legal tender.
-In this series, the lower denominations are made of silver, and the higher ones are made of gold.
-These higher denominations are given nicknames: Paddueng, Pit, and Tot.
-Paddueng means thirty two, as in 1/32 of a chang, the other nick name is the chinkang or one chinese tamlueng.[30]
+This marked the start of the move away from using photduang currency.
+Though in this era, the photduang were still legal tender.
+In this series, the lower denominations were made of silver, and the higher ones were made of gold.
+These higher denominations were given nicknames: pot dueng, pit, and tot.
+Pot dueng means thirty two, as in 1/32 of a chang.
+The other nickname was the chinkang or one Chinese tamlueng.[30]
 The pit means twenty, as in 1/20 of a chang, the other name is ekkang, or one thai tamlueng.[31]
-The tot means ten, as in 1/10 of a chang, the coin is also called thukkang, which means two tamlueng.[32]
+The tot means ten, as in 1/10 of a chang.
+The coin was also called thukkang, which means two tamlueng.[32]
 In the lower denominations materials such as tin, copper and brass are used, since these are quite low value.

 Image